 "You came like a winter snow / Quiet and soft and slow / Falling from the sky in the night / To the earth below."

-What is YOUR favorite Christmas song by a contemporary Christian music artist?
-Leave your answer in the comments below.
-And if you liked this post, use those nifty buttons on the left to share it with your social networks.
-Thank you!
+What is YOUR favorite contemporary Christian Christmas song?
+Tell us about it in the comments section.
+And if you liked this post, please share it with your social networks.